ManiAm/VENTOS_Public/README.md

     export PATH=$PATH:/home/mani/Desktop/omnetpp-4.6/bin

-Note that You need to close and re-open the terminal for the changes to take effect.
+Save the file and then close/re-open the terminal for the changes to take effect.

 **Step 5:** In the OMNeT++ directory, type the following command.
 Pay close attention to errors and warnings, and ignore warnings regarding Akaroa!.

     ./configure

-For geeks: In the OMNET++ folder you can see `configure.in` file. autoconf uses this file to generate the `configure` script.
+For geeks: In the OMNET++ folder you can see the `configure.in` file that is used by autoconf to generate the `configure` script.
 Additional input parameters for configure script are defined in `configure.user` file.
 The configure script detects installed software and configuration of your system, and generates three outputs: `config.log`, `config.status`, and `Makefile.inc`.
-The first two files are used for debugging purposes, and the last file will be read later on by the makefiles during the build process.
+The first two files are used for debugging purposes, and the last file will be read later by the makefiles during the build process.

 **Step 6:** Starting from version 4.6, OMNET++ uses C++11 standard (formerly known as C++0x) by default.
 This means that OMNET++ source code as well as all the imported projects will be compiled with this flag.
 Look for this line in the configure output, and make sure that it is 'yes'.

     checking whether g++ supports -std=c++11... yes

-If not, first navigate to OMNET++ folder and open the file 'configure.user'.
+If not, first navigate to OMNET++ folder and open the 'configure.user' file.
 Find USE_CXX11 flag and set it to 'yes'.
 If USE_CXX11 is already set to 'yes', then your g++ compiler does not support C++11 standard.
 Follow these instructions to install g++ 4.8:

     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update